 - In a stand mixer or large bowl using a whisk or hand mixer, cream together the butter and both sugars until they're smooth and creamy.

-7. Use the bottom of a measuring cup or other flat-bottom cup or jar to gently tap down on the individual rolled cookie balls before baking.
+6. I use the bottom of a measuring cup to gently tap down on the individual rolled cookie balls before baking.

 👩🏻🍳 Baking tips and FAQs